-It’s incredibly versatile: You’ll be able to turn your puree into pumpkin muffins, breads and soups down the road — even a delicious Thanksgiving pumpkin pie.
-Pumpkin puree is the base for most of the delicious dishes on this list.
+It’s incredibly versatile: You’ll be able to turn your puree into pumpkin muffins, breads and soups down the road — or even a delicious Thanksgiving pumpkin pie.
+Pumpkin puree is the base for most of the dishes on this list.

 Creating the puree is simple: Just boil, bake or steam your pumpkin, according to Good Housekeeping.
-If you used a real candle in your jack o’ lantern, make sure to cut off and discard any burned sections or leftover wax.
+If you used a real candle in your Jack-o’ lantern, make sure to cut off and discard any burned sections or leftover wax.

 The puree freezes well for future use; I like to use zip-closure freezer bags, filled and partially flattened for easy stacking.

-2. Make Your Own Pumpkin Spice Latte
+2. Brew Pumpkin Spice Latte

 3. Enjoy a Pumpkin Cocktail or Pumpkin Beer

-4. Have Pumpkin Lasagna
+4. Bake a Pumpkin Lasagna